-FIGURE 12: Performance measures example
+FIGURE 14: Performance measures example

-Project Goal Output Measures Outcome Measures Permanent Supportive Housing Public-Private Partnership Provide more units for people experiencing homelessness # of one-bedroom units produced # of people housed Organizational outcome % of clients in hous- ing after six months (% not homeless) Family Budgeting Awareness Increase personal finan- cial stability of families # of financial plan- ning sessions # of families served Organizational out- comes: # of families living on a budget (increased financial stability) \$ amount families put into savings Parent-Child Relation- ship Course Improve parent skills, knowledge, and emo- tional functioning in parenting to decrease child abuse # of families en- rolled # of courses com- pleted Organizational out- comes: • % change on par- enting stress index score after taking course • % change on child-relationship scale score after taking course Reduce the number of repeat offenders Have inmates success- fully complete their case action plans on time % of inmates that complete all of the milestones in their case action plans % of attendance in post-incarceration support services % of inmates with gainful employment Population outcome: • % change in recidi- vism rate those outcomes, and how well each individual contributes to those outcomes.
-Performance measures are most meaningful when they are linked to achieving the vision of the agency.
+Project Goal Output Measures Outcome Measures Permanent Supportive Housing Public-Private Partnership Provide more units for people experiencing homelessness # of one-bedroom units produced # of people housed Organizational outcome. • % of clients in housing after six months (% not homeless) Family Budgeting Awareness Increase personal financial stability of families # of financial plan- ning sessions # of families served Organizational out- comes: • # of families living on a budget (increased financial stability) • \$ amount families put into savings Parent-Child Relation- ship Course Improve parent skills, knowledge, and emo- tional functioning in parenting to decrease child abuse # of families en- rolled # of courses com- pleted Organizational out- comes: % change on par- enting stress index score after taking course % change on child-relationship scale score after taking course Reduce the number of repeat offenders Have inmates success- fully complete their case action plans on time % of inmates that complete all of the milestones in their case action plans % of attendance in post-incarceration support services % of inmates with gainful employment Population outcome: • % change in recidivism rate measures are most meaningful when they are linked to achieving the vision of the agency.
 As There are three levels of performance measures.